misterburton/ideo-sf-vr-nerd-night/README.md

 For a better user experience for your VR prototypes on iOS, you can upload them to the web and save the page to the home screen of your phone to view them fullscreen, with no browser chrome (this effect is achieved via the `<meta>` tag toward the top of our pages).
 However, clicking links to other web pages in home screen web apps launches Mobile Safari to open the new page.

-This is, of course, a miserable user experience.
+This is, of course, a terrible user experience.
 To resolve this and ensure that the pages are instead opened in your home screen web app, add the following JavaScript just before the closing `</script>` tag:

 ```
 // open new pages in home screen web app on iOS, not in mobile safari